-Annually, the Bakersfield Learning Center sponsors two safety events regarding the University's security procedures and practices and one sexual assault awareness and prevention training.
-These events are conducted during a time and at a location to maximize participation from all students, faculty, and staff.
-A common theme of the University's safety events is developing members' awareness of their responsibility for their own safety and the safety of others.
-We also focus on increasing security alertness to prevent crimes.
-Please contact a Campus Safety Coordinator for information on where and when these educational events will occur.
+The Bakersfield Learning Center sponsors up to four safety events annually, which are conducted during a time and at a location (i.e., classroom or virtual platform) to maximize participation from all students, faculty, and staff.
+A common theme of our safety events is developing campus members' awareness of their responsibility for their own safety and the safety of others while also focusing on increasing security alertness.